jimbobbennett/StarWarsCopilot/2-chat-history-and-message-roles/README.md

     > The term **prompt** is usually used to define messages sent by the user, and message is a term for all messages, both ones sent by the user and responses.

-1. Save the output from the LLM to the char history as an **Assistant** message.
+1. Save the output from the LLM to the chat history as an **Assistant** message.
 Add the following code after the call to the LLM:

     ```cs
     // Add the AI response to the chat history
-    history.Add(new ChatMessage(ChatRole.Assistant, result.Messages[0].Text ?? string.Empty));
+    history.Add(new ChatMessage(ChatRole.Assistant, result.Messages.Last()?.Text ?? string.Empty));
     ```

 1. Check your code - the while loop should now be replaced with this code: